-Pickpockets operate in crowded touristic area, and they do go after the obvious foreigner.
+Pickpockets operate in crowded tourist areas, and they do go after the most obvious foreigners.
 Be especially wary in Bratislava's Old Town, the popular Christmas markets, and on public buses, trams, or trains.

 Like in other places in Europe, thieves often work in teams.
 One will distract the victim while the other snatches the goods and hands it off to a swift accomplice.
 Likewise, a group of children might divert your attention by begging or with cute antics, while another fishes your pockets.
 This happens in a matter of seconds.

 Campsites can also be places of theft.
 The Zlaty Piesky area has been known to house a robber or two.
 Err on caution when leaving valuables in your tent.

 As you would with any flight, always put your valuables in your carry-on luggage.

 Going out for a night on the town carries its own safety issues.
 There have been a few reports of visitors getting spiked drinks from locals.
 They woke up several hours later with their pockets emptied.
 Don't be paranoid, but exercise sober judgment when accepting drinks from people you don't know.
 Better yet, go with your new friend to the bar and watch the drinks being made.

 Slovakian bouncers are notorious for being big and rough.
 They don't waste time with courtesies and will settle boisterous behaviour with a heavy hand.
 Some of them carry firearms.
 The bar is not a place to assert yourself.
 Bouncers don't care about your dignity.
 If you get into a bind with one, calm down, lower your head, and walk away.
 By no means argue or show any kind of defiance.